ISAITB/docs-itb-ta/source/communityDashboard/index.rst

   :align: center

 If you are creating an error template from scratch (i.e. you have clicked the **Create error template** button), this form will be empty.
-Alternatively, if the template is being created as a copy of an existing one (either the test bed's default one or another one defined for your community), the form will be prefilled.
+Alternatively, if the template is being created as a copy of an existing one (either the Test Bed's default one or another one defined for your community), the form will be prefilled.
 The information you are expected to complete for the error template is:

 * Its **name** (required), used in the list of templates and when selecting one for an organisation.